ipfs/js-kubo-rpc-client/README.md

 ### Custom Headers

-If you wish to send custom headers with each request made by this library, for example, the Authorization header.
-You can use the config to do so:
+If you wish to send custom headers with each request made by this library, for example, the `Authorization` header.
+This can be useful if your Kubo node has keys defined in [`API.Authorizations`](https://github.com/ipfs/kubo/blob/master/docs/config.md#apiauthorizations).

+If you're using `bearer:token`, where `token` is `abc123`:

 ```js
 const ipfs = create({